NerioLab/TrackerV2-OSVR/README.md

 # TrackerV2-OSVR
 TrackIR tracking plugin for OSVR based on OptiTrack Camera SDK v1.9.0

+## Important notice

+The current performance is not satisfactory to be recommended for use.
+There are issues with rotation and position interacting with each other, rotation suddenly snapping to a wrong angle and jitter that would require to add some filtering.
+The Camera SDK lacks documentation and does not include the source code so it is hard to figure out the cause of these issues and they may never be resolved.
+It might be a better idea to make a plugin with the TrackIR SDK since the orientations and positions reported in TrackIR software work properly as intended.

 ## Instructions for 32 bit version

 Copy TrackerV2-OSVR\build_x86\bin\osvr-plugins-0\Release\com_samaust_trackerv2_osvr.dll to osvr-plugins-0 folder.